RealJeeshop/jeeshop/README.md

 =======

 # Description
-Jeeshop is a e-commerce solution allowing you to setup quickly your store using innovative technologies such as:
+Jeeshop is a e-commerce solution allowing you to setup quickly your store using following technologies :
 * AngularJS
 * Java EE 7
 * Java 8